enygma/gauth/README.md

 <?php
 $g = new \GAuth\Auth();

-// set it to 3 minutes
+// set it to 3 seconds
 $g->setRange(3);
 ?>
 ```